srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

    ![](./images/arcmachine.png)

 1. Now, click on the **Policies** and check the **Compliance** state for the server.
-It should be in Compliant State, because IIS enables the TLS 1.1, 1.2 protocol and in this server IIS is not enabled
+It should be in Compliant State, because IIS is not installed in this server.

    ![](./images/checkpreconnectedwinvmiiscompliance.png)

-1. Similarly, you can check the **Compliance** state for the Pre-connected-winvm server and it should be **Non-compliant**, becouse IIS server is installed in this, which is enabling the TLS protocol.
+1. Similarly, you can check the **Compliance** state for the Pre-connected-winvm server and it should be **Non-compliant**, becouse IIS server is installed in this.

 ### Windows VMs on which the specified services are not installed and 'Running'